Audio Probe

 • by

-I have just become aware of a minor design flaw in most Double Dodo pedals with a 3-position clipping switch.
+I have become aware of a minor design flaw in most Double Dodo pedals with 3-way clipping switches and a serial number of DDOD031 and lower.

 The flaw does not affect the regular operation of the pedal, which works just as it should as long as the clipping switch is in the SYMM or ASYM position.
 Only in the middle position, where it is supposed to completely bypass diode clipping and provide a relatively clean boost, does it add some faint asymmetrical silicon diode clipping and is thus not as clean, nor as loud as it should be.